Death of Brandon Lawson: Disappearance

-Between 12:50 a.m. and 1:15 a.m., Lawson received and made several calls with his brother, his girlfriend, his neighbor, and the 9-1-1 dispatcher, though his poor cell phone reception caused several of these calls to go straight to voicemail, and after 1:19 a.m., all calls to his phone went straight to voicemail.
+Between 12:50 a.m. and 1:15 a.m., Lawson received and made several calls with his brother, his girlfriend, his neighbor, and the 9-1-1 dispatcher.
+However, his poor cell phone reception caused several of these calls to go straight to voicemail; after 1:19 a.m., all calls to his phone went straight to voicemail.
 At around 1:18 a.m., Kyle called Lawson, who sounded out of breath and claimed he was bleeding.
 Shortly after 1 a.m., a sheriff's deputy arrived at Lawson's truck, though Lawson was not there.
 Kyle arrived at the truck around 1:10 a.m.
 At the time, he was on the phone with Lawson, who told him "I can see you; I'm right here," but neither the deputy nor Kyle could see him.
 At the time of the disappearance, Lawson had an active arrest warrant on him, and Kyle thought that he may have been hiding from the deputy.
-After talking to the officer, Kyle drove a short distance up the road and parked the car to wait for Lawson to appear, though after about 30 to 45 minutes, he left.
+After talking to the officer, Kyle drove a short distance up the road and parked the car to wait for Lawson to appear; however, he left after waiting for about 30 to 45 minutes.
 Kyle left the gas can in the back of Lawson's truck and later returned to the truck around 5 a.m., where he was surprised that Lawson had not returned.
 Around 8 a.m., the truck was towed.

 Aftermath and discovery

-In the aftermath of his disappearance, a local deputy organized a search party and spent several hours investigating the area near Lawson's truck, but found no signs of Lawson.
-Friends and family of Lawson set up a Facebook page called "Help Find Brandon Lawson", which, as of 2025, had over 29,000 followers.
+In the aftermath of his disappearance, a local deputy organized a search party and spent several hours investigating the area near Lawson's truck; the party found no signs of Lawson.
+Friends and family of Lawson set up a Facebook page called "Help Find Brandon Lawson;" as of 2025, the group had over 29,000 followers.

 On February 4, 2022, Lawson's family reported on the "Help Find Brandon Lawson" Facebook page that a search party had located clothing identified as Lawson's near his last known location and that the Texas Rangers had subsequently conducted a search of the area and found human remains.

-On December 25, 2024, Brandon’s wife Ladessa posted on the "Help Find Brandon Lawson" Facebook page that the DNA results had finally returned a positive result for Brandon Lawson, confirming his death.
-But the exact cause of his death remains unclear.
+On December 25, 2024, Brandon’s girlfriend Ladessa posted on the "Help Find Brandon Lawson" Facebook page that the DNA results had finally returned a positive result for Brandon Lawson, confirming his death.
+The exact cause of his death, however, remains unknown.